-My self-portrait should contain some reference to my work.
-It has, for certain stretches of my life, been a major focus, especially book projects.
 Though my work still matters to me, it is no longer the singular pivot of my life.
-I still like undertaking projects—like writing books, designing classes, remodeling bathrooms and kitchens, building web sites.
-Most recently, it has been remodeling my upstairs.
-I am a little too pleased with myself about how the shower turned out--the first time I have worked with glass tile.
-And now, with the right companion I am ready to again travel.
+I still like undertaking projects—like writing books, designing classes, remodeling bathrooms and kitchens and fireplaces, building web sites.
+But work and play have never really been mutually exclusive for me, cause there is always playfulness in new ideas, in inner and social discovery.
+But now, with the right companion I am ready to again travel.

 I have seen a number of folks refer to their Myers-Briggs “personality” types, so for kicks I took it.
 My outcome was INFP (introverted, 64% to extraverted 36%; intuitive 64% to sensing 36%; feeling 60% to thinking 40%; and perceiving 55% to judging 45%).
 I am not entirely convinced by this, especially the feeling over thinking part—maybe, but I tend to think of myself as sometimes a little over-analytic.
 And the perceiving/judging dichotomy is so close...well it is a flawed instrument.

 I am looking for a relationship that combines something like a best friend with trusted emotional companion.
 In my experience, non-judgmental mutual trust is even more important than love, and tougher to come by.
 I am equally at home in deep intellectual conversations, mind play, and the trivia of everyday life.
 I am looking for a relationship where I can feel myself light up every time I hear her voice or see her face.
 Like everyone else, I yearn to again feel the combined bodily sensations and emotions that go with that—a little adrenaline jolt, one’s heart stirring a bit, a little buzz in your head, and a bounce in your step.
-Of course I want the chemistry, but I have come to realize that for me, at least, the best chemistry is no longer limited to the bolt of lightning that I once experienced, but also the product of truly listening to the other, coming to know one another.
+Of course I want the chemistry, but I have come to realize that the bolt of lightning stuff doesn't just come from the sky, but like the patient tending of a garden must sometimes be nurtured through genuine listening...coming to know one another.

 I am looking for someone with whom I can share humor, musical pleasures, dance, the arts, ideas, and an appreciation of good food—both consuming it and creating it.
 I am looking for a relationship in which we share and value each other’s tastes and pleasures, but we need not share all of our interests.
-That would get boring.
-Difference, and an appreciation of it, makes us richer and more interesting people.
+There are some axes where similar tastes matter, but difference, and an appreciation of it, makes us richer and more interesting people.
 Moreover, I appreciate contradictions (well not the really gross ones, like bakes pies and is an axe-murderer), perhaps in part because it’s the little contradictions that define us—well they define me, and I suspect I am not so different from most others in this way.

 While I am hoping to find a special relationship, I am also interested in using this site to meet potential friends, some of whom might become hiking buds, dining comrades, kayak partners, concert mates, or farmer’s market amigos.
 If I can’t find the perfect mate, then I will at least not have suffered in vain, but might count a few new friends.